The Hope Center for Refugees and Immigrants

 in West Park is BHITC’s satellite hub for services to refugees and immigrants living in West Park, Lakewood and surrounding areas.

-The Hope Center opened in February of 2015, and in two short years, it now sees 300+ refugees and immigrants on a weekly basis.
+The Hope Center opened in February of 2015, and since that time, daily visits have increased by more than 650 percent!
 Just as BHITC hoped and prayed, The Hope Center has become much more than solely a place for operating programs – it also gives refugees and immigrants a place to belong.

 Located at 15135 Triskett Road (Gateway West Church), The Hope Center is open Mondays and Wednesdays from 8 am – 8 pm.
 Programs and services are available through weekly recurring classes, by appointment and also for walk-ins, so read below for more information.

 The Hope Center’s Wish List